 Course names, credit hours, and letter grades will be recorded directly on your official UB transcript.
 These grades will be averaged into your GPA.

 Your official UB transcript will indicate your participation on a SUNY-sponsored program abroad by listing the total credit hours earned and a pass/fail grade.
 A transcript supplement with course names, credit hours and letter grades will be added to your records.
 Grades are not averaged into your GPA.

 SUNY Community College Sponsored Programs

-Participation on a two-year community college sponsored program requires your registration for zero credit hours at the University at Buffalo, as well as your registration at the sponsoring campus.
-Credits earned abroad are shown as transfer credits on your official UB transcript.
+Participation on a two-year community college sponsored program requires your completion of the Leave of Absence Form through the Registrar's Office.
+You will register at the sponsoring campus.
+Credits earned abroad will be transferred to UB and are shown as transfer credits on your official UB transcript.
 An official transcript should be sent to UB’s Office of Admissions upon conclusion of the program.

 Non-SUNY Sponsored Programs

-Participation on a Non-SUNY sponsored program requires your registration for zero credit hours at the University at Buffalo, as well as registration at the sponsoring campus (if any).
+Participation on a Non-SUNY sponsored program requires your completion of the Leave of Absence Form through the Registrar's Office, as well as registration at the sponsoring campus (if any).
 Prior to departure, students must ensure that UB’s Office of Admissions will accept credit from the institution issuing the transcript (school of record).
 Credits earned abroad are shown as transfer credits on your official UB transcript.
 An official transcript from the school of record should be sent to UB’s Office of Admissions upon conclusion of the study abroad program.

 Study Abroad Programs- Office Policies